dark-kitt/wordpress-theme-vue/README.md

 ```shell
 docker compose up
 ```
-After all necessary packages are installed and the containers are running, open a new terminal window and connect to the MySQL container.
+After all necessary packages are installed and the containers are running, open another terminal window and connect to the MySQL container.
 ```shell
 docker exec -it wp-mysql bash
 ```